 Many business leaders are looking across their organizations to find opportunities to control costs and free up cash for value-added investment.
-In a recent survey, 66% of companies indicated they plan to pursue cost reduction strategies over the next 12 months, up from just 38% reported before COVID-19.1 As a result, the typical budget exercise has been turned on its head this year as companies seek to restore, reimagine and thrive.
+In a survey from Deloitte, 66% of companies indicated they plan to pursue cost reduction strategies over the next 12 months, up from just 38% reported before COVID-19.
+As a result, the typical budget exercise has been turned on its head this year as companies seek to restore, reimagine and thrive.
 Enduring cost savings strategies that eliminate expenses now, rather than shifting costs to a later date, are gaining favor.

 The challenge for financial professionals is to identify quick and effective cost saving opportunities that drive value in months, not years.
 The good news for many companies is a simple and unexpected opportunity exists within its payment strategy.
-For many companies, credit card processing costs are the second highest cost behind payroll so identifying ways to reduce them can have a significant impact.2 Payment optimization offers companies the ability to reduce expenditures and create savings that can be invested in technology and resources to address evolving customer demands, security risks and supply chain management.
+For many companies, credit card acceptance fees are the second highest cost behind payroll so identifying ways to reduce them can have a significant impact.
+Payment optimization offers companies the ability to reduce expenditures and create savings that can be invested in technology and resources to address evolving customer demands, security risks and supply chain management.

 With minimal to no investment and very little impact to business operations, companies can quickly implement Payment Optimization Solutions designed to reduce and/or offset the costs associated with card acceptance.

-Businesses and government agencies that process a large volume of commercial card transactions can reduce related expense through Commercial Card Optimization.
+Businesses and government agencies that accept a large volume of commercial card transactions can reduce related expense through Commercial Card Optimization.
 Commercial cards include business cards, fleet, corporate, and purchasing cards.

 Commercial Card Optimization enables companies of all sizes and types to automate the collection of Level 2 and Level 3 transaction data to qualify commercial card payments for lower interchange rates.
 Through our program, businesses can realize the full savings potential on every transaction by consistently gathering the data required without creating complex manual gathering processes that encumber staff and resources.